lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 ## Domain Blacklist in Squid Proxy:

-Now that I have tested Squid Proxy and can see all the traffic generated from the win10 host, I also wanted to test the domain blocking funcitonlity that the Squid Proxy offers:
+Now that I have tested Squid Proxy and can see all the traffic generated from the win10 host, I also wanted to test the domain blocking funcitonlity that Squid offers:

 To do this, I created a file in `/etc/squid/black_list.txt`
 ![Pasted image 20240403143701](https://github.com/lm3nitro/Projects/assets/55665256/99923f88-8ebc-425d-b444-a5fecdb64c46)